 1980s-2000s: Learning to Build

 I entered the industry by dabbling in system administration and web development.
-Working for a small web shop in the late 90s and early 2000s was the perfect environment to learn - FreeBSD, Linux, Apache, MySQL, PostgreSQL, Perl CGI scripts, DNS, sendmail, IP tables, and everything else you needed to keep websites running.
+Working for a small web shop in the late 90s and early 2000s was the perfect environment to learn - FreeBSD, Linux, Apache, MySQL, PostgreSQL, Perl CGI scripts, DNS, sendmail, iptables, and everything else you needed to keep websites running.
 Dial-up connections, colocated servers, and hand-crafted HTML taught me how the internet actually worked.

 2000s: Alta and CQG